-The recent development of the University Park at Castle Hill has meant an increasing amount of partnership working with HE institutions.
-Whilst the college has dedicated facilities for key strategic areas at the Institute of Technology and the Health Innovation Dudley development, there are a number of subjects that partner HE providers are also looking to work with the College such as Criminology.
-These subjects don't lend themselves to provision in the key developments and the college is investigating the option of providing a dedicated HE centre at the main Dudley Town Centre campus, possibly in H block.
+The recent development of the Education Quarter at Castle Hill has meant an increasing amount of partnership working with HE institutions.
+Whilst the College has dedicated facilities for key strategic areas at the Institute of Technology and the Health Innovation Dudley development, there are a number of subjects that partner HE providers are also looking to work with the College such as Criminology.
+These subjects don't lend themselves to provision in the key developments and the College is investigating the option of providing a dedicated HE centre at the the Broadway Dudley Town Centre campus, possibly in H block.